Northern-Data-AG/AI-Accelerator-Examples/examples/tensorflow/basic/README.md

 c = tf.matmul(a, b)
 ```

-#### `tf.strategy.OneDeviceStrategy`
+#### `tf.distribute.OneDeviceStrategy`
-Another and more convenient way to set your compute source is by using `tf.strategy.OneDeviceStrategy`.
+Another and more convenient way to set your compute source is by using `tf.distribute.OneDeviceStrategy`.
 Any variables and operations that are defined under the scope of this strategy are placed on the specified
 device.
 The advantage of this method over the manual method described above is that you are already using
 the `tf.distribute.Strategy` API and can therefore test your code on one device before switching to another